How to Build a Recommendation System: Explained Step by Step

 Think of it as a digital form of word-of-mouth: if a group of people liked both A and B, then someone who liked A might also like B.

 Collaborative filtering algorithms rely heavily on collecting and examining user data.
-For example, in a movie streaming service, collaborative filtering would look at the movies you’ve watched and compare them to what others have watched.
+For example, in case of movie recommendation system, in a movie streaming service, collaborative filtering would look at the movies you’ve watched and compare them to what others have watched.
 If you and another user liked many of the same movies, the system would recommend movies that the other user liked but you haven’t seen.

 Content based filtering